awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 Follow these steps to configure Session Manager to send session log data to a CloudWatch Logs log group\.

 **Note**
 You can also use the AWS CLI to specify or change the CloudWatch Logs log group that session data is sent to\.
-For information, see [Update Session Manager preferences \(AWS CLI\)](getting-started-configure-preferences-cli.md)\.
+For information, see [Update Session Manager preferences \(command line\)](getting-started-configure-preferences-cli.md)\.

 **To log session data using Amazon CloudWatch Logs \(console\)**